Updated June 25, 2021

 People have employed many different materials and structures for housing horses.
 In colder climates, we believe it’s best that horses have access to a fully enclosed pole barn with adequate ventilation.
 This is particularly true for very young or old or sick residents.
 Not only are pole barns less affected by inclement weather, water, and drafts, but they are also easier to get into and clean, which is very important for the health of any animal.
 The exception to this rule is for sanctuaries in warmer environments, where you can house horses in a three-sided structure that faces away from the prevailing winds if necessary.
 When it comes to sizing a horse’s indoor living space, there should be adequate space for horses to comfortable stand, turn around, lay down, and get away from other horses (if houses together).
 Dirt-covered flooring or another slip-resistant material is important for horse living spaces since slips and falls could lead to torn ligaments and joint damage.
 If your living space floor is concrete, you should layer a half a foot of dirt onto the concrete floor or use rubber mats if necessary (which are safer than concrete, but will require quite a bit of daily cleanup).
 Bare concrete and hardwood floors are not acceptable for horses.

-You should provide dry and clean bedding in a horse’s living space, like straw or non-toxic wood shavings (there are pros and cons to each), and it’s important to give them extra bedding material in much colder weather.
+You should provide dry and clean bedding in a horse’s The indoor or outdoor area where an animal resident lives, eats, and rests., like straw or non-toxic wood shavings (there are pros and cons to each), and it’s important to give them extra bedding material in much colder weather.
 You must remove and replace all moist and soiled bedding every day to prevent serious health risks to horses.
 Saw dust is NOT appropriate as it can cause respiratory issues.
 There are products you can spread on wet areas such as hydrated lime alternatives like Sweet PDZ or Stall Dry to keep the living space free of moisture.
 If it’s your only option, you can provide a thick layer of (naturally-sourced only) sand, but it’s important to keep this material clean and dry as much as you can because waste doesn’t tend to absorb in sand like it does in organic material.
 Exhaust fans with locking shutters are very effective at keeping barns well-ventilated and dry.

 A horse’s indoor living space needs to be waterproof and free of drafts, in both warm and cold conditions.
 Very high standing temperatures (especially combined with high humidity) can lead to exhaustion, dehydration, and dangerous side effects in horses.
 Therefore, you need to make sure that they can stay cool in the summer with ample access to clean water.
 If it gets too hot for them to be comfortable, you can provide a pool, hose off the horse, or use indoor water misting fans (keeping their power cables out of reach from horses!), but you have to make absolutely sure you aren’t getting their indoor living space or bedding too moist.
 Even basic circulating fans can be kept on automatic thermometers to keep residents comfortable, but you must ensure that all cables are safely secured!